maxtremaine/REPEATRANGE/README.md

 # REPEATRANGE
-Google Sheets function to repeat a range.
+Google Sheets custom function to repeat a range.

 ## Usage